OSLabTools/nicetoolbox/docs/tutorials/tutorial1_dataset_single_view.md

 ## 2. Prepare the dataset

 The NICE Toolbox supports datasets with video or image input data, multiple camera views, different number of subjects (1 or 2 currently), as well as various folder structures.
 These dataset-specific details are defined in `./detectors/configs/dataset_properties.toml`.
-To add a new dataset, first check and potentially adjust the dataset's folder structure, and then update the dataset properties file.
+To add a new dataset, first check and potentially adjust the dataset's folder structure, and then update the dataset properties file as described in the following.
 You can find an example at the end of this section.

 ### Folder structure